ComPDFKit/compdfkit-pdf-sdk-windows/README.md

 # Introduction
 [ComPDFKit PDF SDK](https://www.compdf.com) is a robust PDF library, which offers comprehensive functions for quickly viewing, annotating, editing, and signing PDFs.
 It is feature-rich and battle-tested, making PDF files process and manipulation easier and faster.

-[ComPDFKit PDF SDK for Windows](https://www.compdf.com/windows) offers powerful [.Net APIs](https://github.com/ComPDFKit/compdfkit-api-.net), allowing you to quickly add PDF functions to any Windows application and ensure seamless and efficient development.
+[ComPDFKit for Windows](https://www.compdf.com/windows) allows you to quickly add PDF functions to any Windows application, elevating your Window programs to ensure efficient development.
+It is available at [nuget](https://www.nuget.org/packages/ComPDFKit.NetFramework) and [github.com](https://github.com/ComPDFKit/compdfkit-pdf-sdk-windows).

-[ComPDFKit API](https://api.compdf.com/api/pricing) allows you to get 1000 files processing monthly now!
-Just [sign up](https://api.compdf.com/signup) for a free trial and enjoy comprehensive PDF functions.

 # Related